RosaryMala/engineeredcompatibility/README.md

      - Adds Ironwood and Olive woodsets to the Sawmill
      - Adds Ironberry juicing to the Squeezer
  - Quark:
-     - Adds `forge:leather` support to the Bundle, Backpack, and Seed Pouch recipes
      - If Create is installed, allows the Squeezer to squeeze Ancient Fruit into Create experience nuggets
  - Roots:
      - Adds processing of Currants and Elderberries to the Fermenter
- - Supplementaries:
-     - Adds `forge:leather` support to the Bellows